A DCNN-based Arbitrarily-Oriented Object Detector for Quality Control and Inspection Application: Regression of Oriented Bounding Boxes

-A lightweight convolutional network is developed based on LeNet \cite{lecun2015lenet} to regress RBox parameters, whereas it presents several differences below: (1) the input size is $63\times63$ after incorporating an additional convolution layer at the beginning of the network, in order to avoid reducing the image to LeNet's $28\times28$ pixels, which means losing too much information; (2) after the convolutional layer, normalization is used to accelerate the converge procedure during training, in which Batch Normalization \cite{Ioffe2015} is selected since it can decrease the effect of covariate shift from the hidden layers added after convolution; (3) since the bounding box parameters $(d_1,d_2,h)$ range from 0 to 1, a sigmoid layer lies between the last fully connected layer and the loss layer; (4) lastly, the Euclidean distance acts as the target of regression, and the final layer refers to a Euclidean loss layer:\\
+To regress the parameters of the rotated boxes, a lightweight convolutional network based on LeNet~\cite{LeCun1998} has been adopted.
+With regard to the original network, the rotated boxes (RBox) regression network exhibits several differences: (1) the input size is $63\times63$ after the incorporation of an additional convolutional layer at the beginning of the network, in order to avoid reducing the image to LeNet's $28\times28$ input pixels and lose information; (2) batch normalization is used after each convolutional layer to speed up convergence during training (this has also been shown to decrease the effect of covariate shift from the hidden layers~\cite{Ioffe2015}); (3) since the bounding boxes parameters $(d_1,d_2,h)$ range from 0 to 1, a sigmoid layer lies between the last fully connected layer and the loss layer; and (4) lastly, an Euclidean distance loss layer is used during regression:

-where $d$ denotes the predicted offsets and height; $g$ represents the ground truth; $N$ is the size of the mini-batch.
-The architecture of the RBox regression network is illustrated in Fig. \ref{fig:rbox_regress_network}. \\
+where $d = (d_1, d_2, h)$ denotes the predicted offsets and height, $g = (g_{d_1}, g_{d_2}, g_{h})$ represents the ground truth and $N$ is the size of the mini-batch.
+The architecture of the RBox regression network can be found in Fig.~\ref{fig:rbox_regress_network}.